ornao/pp2main/README.md

 ### Frameworks, Libraries & Tools

-- Favicon.io for making the site favicon
+- Favicon.cc for getting the site favicon
 - Font Awesome for main title of game
 - Git was used for version control to push the code to GitHub
 - GitHub was used as a remote repository to store project code